giufus/belfiore-search/README.md

 npm run setup
 ```

 The last command will start the ingestion of documents from the CSV into the db.
-Once completed (the operation lasts approx 4 mins), the database is persisted in `./comuni.msp`
+Once completed (the operation lasts approx 2 secs after updating Orama to the latest version), the database is persisted in `./comuni.msp`

-   4. now you can run a local http server and perform full-text searches running `npm run start`  (or `npm run restart` as preferred way as it executes some checks on the latest release of the original dataset)
+   1. now you can run a local http server and perform full-text searches running `npm run start`  (or `npm run restart` as preferred way as it executes some checks on the latest release of the original dataset)

-   6. **WARNING!** `CORS` is deliberately not enforced :)
+   2. **WARNING!** `CORS` is deliberately not enforced :)

 ## Samples